(Full time) 2022 start

 Learning and teaching

-We use a variety of teaching and learning methods to help you make the most of your studies.
-These will include a range of weekly seminars, lectures and online learning.
+At Leeds we use a variety of teaching and learning methods to help you make the most of your studies and develop the specialist skills that will become indispensable in your career.
+These include a range of weekly seminars, lectures and online learning.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.